ironijunior/diff-base64/README.md

 The *api* is responsible for maintaning the objects to be compared, this part contains the public endpoints to be used by the application users.
 The *differ* is the domain responsible for the asynchronous process of object differentiation.

+> I decided to use this architecture following the principle of separation of concerns, so I have two separated domains and in the future if needed I can spread them into two microservices to achieve a better scalability.
+> I also tried to apply the DDD techniques in each domain, even the parts being too small.

 #### api
 Consist of three endpoints:
 - [POST] - `<host>/v1/diff/<ID>/left`